AChepurnoi/raft-kotlin/README.md

 [![codecov](https://codecov.io/gh/AChepurnoi/raft-kotlin/branch/master/graph/badge.svg?token=CLFO7pW9FP)](https://codecov.io/gh/AChepurnoi/raft-kotlin)
 <img align="right" width="200" height="200" src="https://raft.github.io/logo/annie-solo.png">

-Kotlin implementation of raft consensus algorithm
+Kotlin implementation of the raft consensus algorithm

-Raft is a consensus algorithm that is designed to be easy to understand.
+A raft is a consensus algorithm that is designed to be easy to understand.
 It's equivalent to Paxos in fault-tolerance and performance

 **Repository provides an example implementation and show-case usage with in-memory key-value storage**